AmbientRun/Ambient/docs/src/installing.md

 # Installing

 The easiest way to install Ambient is to download the latest binary release from the [GitHub releases](https://github.com/AmbientRun/Ambient/releases).
+Currently there are builds for Windows and Linux.
+For other OS:es, use the "installing from git" method.

 You will also need [Rust](https://www.rust-lang.org/) installed so that you can compile Ambient modules.